By Rick Steves

 Shirts/blouses.
 Bring up to five short-sleeved or long-sleeved shirts or blouses (how many of each depends on the season) in a cotton/polyester blend.
 Shirts with long sleeves that roll up easily can double as short-sleeved.
 Look for a wrinkle-camouflaging pattern or blended fabrics that show a minimum of wrinkles.
 Synthetic-blend fabrics (such as Coolmax or microfiber) often dry overnight.

 Pants/shorts.
 Bring two pairs: one lightweight cotton and another super-lightweight pair for hot and muggy big cities.
 Jeans can be too hot for summer travel (and are slow to dry).
 Many travelers like lightweight convertible pants/shorts with zip-off legs.
-While not especially stylish, they're functional in Italy, where you can use them to cover up inside churches while still beating the heat outside.
+While not especially stylish, they’re functional in Italy, where you can use them to cover up inside churches while still beating the heat outside.
 Button-down wallet pockets are safest (though still not nearly as thief-proof as a money belt).
 If you bring shorts, one pair is probably enough.
-Shorts can double as a swimsuit for men when swimming in the ocean.
+Shorts can double as a swimsuit for men when swimming in lakes or the sea.

 Sweater or lightweight fleece.
 Warm and dark is best — for layering and dressing up.